kylermintah/CalorieLifeCam/README.md

 ![Image](docs/20190421_152900.gif)

 We switched cameras from ArduCam to a much more adaptable OV7670 w/out FIFO and finally managed to process our image!
-This camera only has minimal dependencies on the Arduino library as opposed tothe ArduCam.
+This camera only has minimal dependencies on the Arduino library as opposed to the ArduCam.
 We are still awaiting the shipment of an ESP32 dedicated camera.

 ![Image](docs/april21circuit.jpg)